-'''

 define arbiter{

-arbiter name

-arbiter name

-address
+arbiter_name arbiter_name

-dns name of ip address
+address dns name of ip address

-host_name

-hostname
+host_name hostname

-port

-port
+port port

-spare

-//[0/1]//
+spare //[0/1]//

-modules

-modules
+modules modules

-timeout

-number of seconds to block the arbiter waiting for an answer
+timeout number of seconds to block the arbiter waiting for an answer

-seconds to wait when sending data to another satellite(daemon)
+data_timeout seconds to wait when sending data to another satellite(daemon)

-data_timeout

-max_check_attempts

-number
+max_check_attempts number

-check_interval

-seconds to wait before issuing a new check
+check_interval seconds to wait before issuing a new check

-'''
+accept_passive_unknown_check_results //[0/1]//

+}

+define arbiter{

+arbiter_name Main-arbiter

+address node1.mydomain

+host_name node1

+port 7770

+spare 0

+modules module1,module2

+}
-arbiter_name This variable is used to identify the short name of the arbiter with which the data will be associated with.

-address This directive is used to define the address from where the main arbiter can reach this arbiter (that can be itself).
-This can be a DNS name or an IP adress.

-host_name This variable is used by the arbiters daemons to define which 'arbiter' object they are: all theses daemons on different servers use the same configuration, so the only difference is their server name.
+- arbiter_name This variable is used to identify the short name of the arbiter with which the data will be associated with. - address This directive is used to define the address from where the main arbiter can reach this arbiter (that can be itself).
+This can be a DNS name or an IP address. - host_name This variable is used by the arbiters daemons to define which 'arbiter' object they are : all theses daemons on different servers use the same configuration, so the only difference is their server name.
 This value must be equal to the name of the server (like with the hostname command).
-If none is defined, the arbiter daemon will put the name of the server where it's launched, but this will not be tolerated with more than one arbiter (because each daemons will think it's the master).

-port This directive is used to define the TCP port used by the daemon.
-The default value is 7770.

-spare This variable is used to define if the daemon matching this arbiter definition is a spare one or not.
-The default value is θ (master/non-spare).

-modules This variable is used to define all modules that the arbtier daemon matching this definition will load.

-timeout This variable defines how much time the arbiter will block waiting for the response of a inter-process ping (Pyro).
+If none is defined, the arbiter daemon will put the name of the server where it's launched, but this will not be tolerated with more than one arbiter (because each daemons will think it's the master). - port This directive is used to define the TCP port used by the daemon.
+The default value is 7770. - spare This variable is used to define if the daemon matching this arbiter definition is a spare one or not.
+The default value is 0 (master/non-spare). - modules This variable is used to define all modules that the arbtier daemon matching this definition will load. - timeout This variable defines how much time the arbiter will block waiting for the response of a inter-process ping (Pyro).
 3 seconds by default.
-This operation will become non blocking when Python 2.4 and 2.5 is dropped in Shinken 1.4.

-data_timeout Data send timeout.
+This operation will become non blocking when Python 2.4 and 2.5 is dropped in Shinken 1.4. - data_timeout Data send timeout.
 When sending data to another process.
 120 seconds by default.